- Financial Aid for U.S. Citizens & Permanent Residents

 How are the Fuqua Merit Scholarships determined?

 Merit Scholarship recipients are selected by an Admissions Merit Scholarship Committee.
 Merit scholarships are awarded based on a candidate's overall profile.
-In order to be considered for a Merit scholarship, please complete the scholarship essay in the online application.
 The Merit Scholarship awards are made independent of determining a student's eligibility for student loans.

 Does Fuqua offer other scholarship or grant assistance?